 Two prose texts from a chosen theme will be studied.
 At least one prose text must be pre-1900.

 The choice of themes are: Childhood; Colonisation and its Aftermath; Crime and Detection; Science and Society; The Supernatural; or Women and Society

-Component 1: Drama 2 hours and 15 minutes examination (30% of total marks)
+Component 1: Drama – 2 hours and 15 mins examination (30% of total A Level)

-Component 2: Prose 1 hour examination (20% of total marks)
+Component 2: Prose – 1 hour examination (20% of total A Level)

-Component 3: Contemporary Poetry 2 hour and 15 minutes examination (30% of total marks)
+Component 3: Contemporary Poetry 2 hour and 15 mins examination (30% of total A Level)

-The A Level examination components account for 80% of the total marks.
+The A Level examination components account for 80% of the total marks awarded.